5–6 minute read

 Soil moisture and compaction can have a significant effect on minimum temperature.

+• Avoid cultivating soil prior to a frost or freeze.
 Cultivation in late winter and early spring tends to increase freeze damage by lowering the air temperature several degrees relative to uncultivated soil.

+• Water plants thoroughly the evening before a frost.
 A moist soil can hold four times more heat than a dry soil.
 It will also conduct heat to the soil surface faster, helping to prevent frost.
 In one study, the air temperature above a wet soil was 5 degrees higher than that above a dry soil and the difference was maintained until 6am the next day.

 Vegetation reflects more solar radiation than bare ground or mulch during the day and also transpires moisture to cool itself.
 Thus, less stored heat is present.
-Mowing a vegetative cover to heights shorter than two inches increases heat storage and can mitigate frost formation.
-Overall, the frost disadvantages of ground covers must be balanced against other benefits such as erosion control, dust reduction, and protection from soil compaction by rain.
-If you use mulch rather than a groundcover, don’t mulch until there has been a hard freeze.
-Mulch is an insulator.
-Applied while the ground is warm, it extends plant activity, while applied after the ground is frozen, it maintains dormancy.
+Mowing a vegetative cover (‘living mulch’) to heights shorter than two inches increases heat storage and can mitigate frost formation.
+However, the frost disadvantages of ground covers must be balanced against other benefits such as erosion control, dust reduction, and protection from soil compaction by rain.

 Encourage your plants to prepare for winter.
 Stop feeding plants quickly-available nitrogen in late summer, gradually reduce watering in autumn, and permit a few fruits to form (e.g., let roses make hips).
 Your plants are less likely to be damaged by an early cold snap.